-If you aren’t having success finding a vaccination site through DOH’s website, try calling DOH at 1-800-525-0127, press #, or at its alternate phone number of 888-856-5816.
-Another reminder: DOH has seen long response times and a logjam of people trying to get information, so you may not be able to get through.
+If you aren’t having success finding a vaccination site through DOH’s website, try calling DOH at 800-525-0127, press #, or call its alternate phone number, 888-856-5816.

 You also can and should check your local health district’s website.
 In King County, that’s Public Health – Seattle & King County.

-If you cannot find a vaccination site with open appointments, contact your primary-care provider for guidance.
+If you cannot find a vaccination site with open appointments, contact your primary care provider for guidance.